Misono: Solo debut

+2010s

-Misono released her fourth studio album, Uchi, on her 30th birthday, on October 13, 2014.
+Misono released her fourth studio album, Uchi, on October 13, 2014, coinciding her 30th birthday.
 The album became a topic on social media due to an official note added to the album title which said "If the album doesn't sell 10k copies, misono won't be able to release another CD."
 The album failed to sell over 10k copies and questions were raised about Misono's possible retirement.
 However, she stated that that was not the case; she would just stop releasing albums, but she would not retire from the entertainment business.
 Her contract with Avex Management ended on October 31, 2018.

 Personal life

-On July 16, 2017, Misono married Shinnosuke Nakamura, who is the drummer for Japanese rock band HighsidE.
+On July 16, 2017, Misono married Shinnosuke Nakamura, who is the drummer for Japanese rock band Highside.

 After being hospitalized from March 29 to April 5, 2019, due to an unknown illness, it was revealed that Misono had been diagnosed with Ménière's disease in October 2019.